Air quality is something we don’t hear about very often, but air is obviously all around us and we are breathing it in every second.

 Summary – Safe Levels Of Air Quality & Pollution, & Air Quality Measuring & Tracking

-- Certain factors can impact air quality measurements on any given day and hour – such as weather, wind, temperature and sunlight, rainfall, and wildfires
+Certain factors can impact air quality measurements on any given day and hour – such as weather, wind, temperature and sunlight, rainfall, and wildfires

-- Air pollution in developed countries can be due to traffic and smog from power plants and industry
+Air pollution in developed countries can largely be due to traffic/vehicles, and smog from power plants and industry

-- Individuals can keep track of or sign up to alerts for local air quality indexes for reminders on current air quality levels
+Individuals can keep track of or sign up to alerts for local air quality indexes for reminders on current air quality levels

 What Is Air Quality?